-“Break down the silos” – this is a term we all have heard, and many of us have said it.
+“Break down the silos” .
+This is a term we all have heard, and many of us have said it.
 Why is it that we hear it so often..?
-Why is it that most change efforts see this as one of the biggest challenges..?
-Why is it that we all know we need to collaborate more – but those darned silos… Fact is, we create and embed the silos.
+Most change efforts see silos as one of the biggest challenges..?
+Why is it that we all know we need to collaborate more, but those darned silos.
+Fact is, we create and embed the silos.

 I believe outdated management thinking drives much of this siloed thinking and behaviour within organisations, from mainly two perspectives.
 Firstly, from the structures that are put in place.
 And secondly from the myth of “single point accountability”.

 The management structures that we predominantly use today are based on the patriarchal structures of old.
 One person at the top, the chief.
 Then the chief enlists the support of others (often from birthright) that will help them keep the clan in order, to ensure the clan survives (from a growth and sustainability perspective).
 And also to have ability to protect themselves from external threats.

 Modern management techniques are built upon the ideas that were formed in the west from early civilisation and are remarkably similar to what you would have seen in the Roman Empire.
 These structures worked well then.
 They have served the world well through all of its military misadventures.
 But has the world changed..?

 Single point accountability